Fix Google Chrome Slow Page Loading Issue

-Google Chrome is undoubtedly the easiest browser with more than 60% of the internet users using it for day to day browsing.
+Google Chrome is undoubtedly the popular browser with more than 60% of the internet users using it for day to day browsing.
 Though built for safety and fast browsing experience, Chrome also has problems like slow page loading and slower performance when switching the tabs.
 Here are some tips to fix Google Chrome slow page loading issue and speed up your browsing.

 Each option is discussed detail in the below sections.